 - Avoid installing the inverter in the following places:

-> - Near heat sources.
-This includes direct sunlight.
+a.
+Near heat sources.
+It includes direct sunlight.

->

-> The best places to install:
+The best places to install:

 - Dry and cool areas of your house.